andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 Then we assigned to the `checkConnectionToRestore()` function the task of checking and restoring possible broken connections and encapsulated the code for event generation in the `sendEvents()` function.

-You can see that now each time an event is sent to the client, it is also stored in the `eventHistory` array, as you can check in the following code:
+We can see that now each time an event is sent to the client, it is also stored in the `eventHistory` array, as we can check in the following code:

 ```javascript
 setTimeout(() => {